Last Updated on March 22, 2021 by Julia Wilson

 Longest fur on a cat

-The longest fur measures in at a whopping 10.11 (25.6cm) and belongs to a cat called Sophie, from Oceanside, California.
+The longest fur measures in at a whopping 10.11 (25.6cm) and belong to a cat called Sophie, from Oceanside, California.

 Himmy who lived in Cairns, Queensland, is the heaviest recorded cat, weighing in at a staggering 21.3kg (46.8lbs).
 Himmy, a desexed tabby, died of respiratory failure at the age of ten.